kkouhkil/kkouhkil.github.io/README.md

 <h2>1) Business Concept</h2>
 <ul>
-    <li><strong>Overview:</strong> Our company, <em>MedSafe Robotics</em>, aims to develop robots specifically designed for healthcare settings, equipped with features that prioritize patient safety, precision tasks, and hygiene compliance.
+    <li><strong>Overview:</strong> The proposed company, <em>MedSafe Robotics</em>, aims to develop robots specifically designed for healthcare settings, equipped with features that prioritize patient safety, precision tasks, and hygiene compliance.
 These robots will assist in various healthcare applications, such as surgical assistance, patient care, and sanitation.</li>
     <li><strong>Vision:</strong> To be the leading provider of innovative robotic solutions that enhance patient safety and care quality in healthcare settings.</li>
     <li><strong>Mission:</strong> To design and deliver state-of-the-art robotic systems that support healthcare professionals by improving safety, efficiency, and hygiene standards in medical environments.</li>
 </ul>